banner type: None

 Why?

 Because you won’t know how your numbers fare compared to other hotels in your area and the hotel industry at large.
 If you have an average occupancy rate of 60% you might feel like there’s something you’re doing wrong, but if the average occupancy rate of other hotels is 40%, you know you’re on track.
 Conversely, the average could be closer to 80%, in which case you’ll know there’s work to do to close the gap.
 As of September 2023, STR the market leader in hotel industry data, reported that the average occupancy rate for US based hotels is 66%.
-This can serve as a benchmark for your own hotel, if you’re based in the US.
+This can serve as a benchmark for hotel owners and real estate investors.

 If your hotel is located outside of the US, it’s good to know the average occupancy rates in your region.
 Here’s what the data shows for the most recent occupancy rate figures from different continents: